yeahokyok/crowd-funding/README.md

 -   Contributors can contribute to the campaign by sending ETH.
 -   The admin creates a spending request to spend money from the campaign.
 -   Contributors vote on the spending request.
--   If more than 50% of the contributors vote in favor of the request, the admin is allowed to spend the specified amount.
--   The power to make decisions about how the funds are used is transferred from the administrator to the contributors.
+-   If 50% of the total contributors vote in favor of the spending request, the administrator will be granted permission to spend the amount specified in the request.
+This transfer of power from the administrator to the contributors, who have donated money to the campaign.
 -   If the campaign does not reach its monetary goal within the deadline, contributors can request a refund.